epfllibrary/latex-course/_episodes/05-References.md

 ---

-References in latex are internal citation in your document, they allow you to refer to another part of the document easily, for example you might want to write _"as I explained in the Figure : xxx"_ and replace the _xxx_ by the correct value.
+References in LaTeX are internal links within your document.
+They allow you to refer to another part of the document easily.
+For instance, you might want to write _"as I explained in the figure : xxx"_ and replace the _xxx_ by the correct value.

-In order to do that you need to put a tag to the element you want to refer it can be anything like a float, an equation, a chapter etc... the command to specify a tag is ```\label{}``` and the parameter is the name of the tag.
+In order to do that, you need to insert a tag to the element you want to refer to.
+It can be anything like a float, an equation, a chapter, etc. The command to specify a tag is ```\label{}``` and the parameter is the name of the tag.
 The parameter can be anything you like (it's usually a good practice to have a naming convention).

 The command to get the position of the label is ```\ref{}```and the parameter is the name of the tag defined in the label described before.
 You can put the command anywhere in the document.
 The command ```\pageref{}``` will display the number of the page in which is the label.

 > ## Table of contents
-> To define the hierarchical structure of the document Latex provides special commands that defined chapter, section, etc :
+> To define the hierarchical structure of the document LaTeX provides special commands that defined chapter, section, etc. :
 > * ```\part{}```
 > * ```\chapter{}```
 > *  ```\section{}```,